dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.lookup.md

 ## Deleting Notes

-To delete a note, you can use the `CTRL-SHIFT-D` shortcut on the note that you want to delete.
+To delete [[dendron.lookup.hello]], use the `CMD-SHIFT-D` shortcut on the note that you want to delete.
 Alternatively, you can also launch the `Command Bar` and type `Dendron: Delete Node`

-To delete [[dendron.lookup.hello]], open the note and then use `CTRL-SHIFT-D` to delete.

 ![Delete Note](assets/dendron-delete.gif)